logan-bobo/aranet-go/README.md

 # Aranet Go

 Aranet Go is a software library for interacting with Aranet devices.

-The is the core foundations of what will eventualy build `airctl` used to controll Aranet devices and building my personal project `aranet4-to-influxdb`
+The is the core foundation of what will eventually build `airctl` used to controll Aranet devices and building my personal project `aranet4-to-influxdb`